Is your move to France actually ready?

 In practice, the interview might open with questions about your life in France, move to questions about why you want to become French, and then naturally lead to civic questions: how do you understand laicite?
 What does gender equality mean to you?
 How do you see your rights and duties as a French citizen?
 The officer is not running through a checklist mechanically.
 They are forming an overall impression, and civic awareness is one component of that impression.

 The language and civic assessments are therefore inseparable.
 An applicant who has strong civic knowledge but expresses it haltingly, with significant comprehension difficulties, will not perform as well as one who demonstrates both knowledge and language fluency together.
-The B1 oral French level required for naturalization is the threshold at which a sustained civic conversation becomes possible.
+For any application filed on or after 1 January 2026, naturalization by decree requires French at level B2 of the CEFR in speaking and in writing, and that is the level at which a sustained civic conversation becomes possible, as set out on service-public.gouv.fr.
 For detail on how language is assessed in this same interview, see our guide on the language assessment that accompanies the civic evaluation.
-For a precise breakdown of what B1 looks like in the interview context, see what French level the interview expects.
+For a precise breakdown of what B2 looks like in the interview context, see the French language level naturalization now requires.
+The interview is one part of a much bigger file, and a consulting call is where to prepare the whole thing rather than just the exam.

 Official Resources France Provides for Preparation

 The French government provides preparation materials for the naturalization process through several official channels.
-The Agence Nationale pour la Cohesion des Territoires oversees civic integration programs in France, including the Contrat d'Integration Republicaine (CIR), which newly arrived legal residents sign and which includes mandatory civic training sessions and French language instruction.
+The Office francais de l'immigration et de l'integration (OFII) runs the civic integration pathway in France, including the Contrat d'Integration Republicaine (CIR), which newly arrived legal residents sign and which includes mandatory civic training sessions plus French language training for signatories assessed below level A2, as set out on service-public.gouv.fr.
 Applicants who arrived in France after 2016 and signed a CIR will have received formal civic instruction as part of their integration pathway.
 If you have your CIR attestation, bring it to your naturalization interview as evidence of completed civic training.

 For applicants who want to review the material independently, the Livret du Citoyen, the official civic guide published by the French government for naturalization candidates, covers the core republican values and institutional structure in accessible language.
-It is available through service-public.fr and is the closest equivalent to a preparation document that France officially provides for the civic component.
+It is available through service-public.fr, alongside the official examination referentiel and the official list of knowledge questions for the naturalization civic exam, which the Ministry of the Interior publishes free of charge, and those are the documents France officially provides to prepare the civic component, as listed on service-public.gouv.fr.
 The Livret du Citoyen is the document most prefectures expect you to have reviewed before the interview, and its content maps directly onto the themes listed in the previous section.

 What Americans With a U.S. Naturalization Background Often Misunderstand